serengil/deepface/README.md

 **Face Detectors** - [`Demo`](https://youtu.be/GZ2p2hj2H5k)

 Face detection and alignment are early stages of a modern face recognition pipeline. [`OpenCV`](https://sefiks.com/2020/02/23/face-alignment-for-face-recognition-in-python-within-opencv/), [`SSD`](https://sefiks.com/2020/08/25/deep-face-detection-with-opencv-in-python/), [`Dlib`](https://sefiks.com/2020/07/11/face-recognition-with-dlib-in-python/),  [`MTCNN`](https://sefiks.com/2020/09/09/deep-face-detection-with-mtcnn-in-python/) and [`RetinaFace`](https://sefiks.com/2021/04/27/deep-face-detection-with-retinaface-in-python/) methods are wrapped in deepface as a facial detector.
 You can optionally pass a custom detector to functions in deepface interface.
-RetinaFace is the default detector if you won't pass any detector.
+OpenCV is the default detector if you won't pass any detector.

 ```python
 backends = ['opencv', 'ssd', 'dlib', 'mtcnn', 'retinaface']